 Cardinal James Gibbons

 The portrait of Cardinal Gibbons displays a Neo-Impressionistic influence of the American Renaissance movement and reflects Tack's deep Catholicism and comprehension of life.
-At the same time, it portrays the enduring influence of the Cardinal, the radiant sweetness of his spirit and the kindliness of his wisdom. more…
+At the same time, it portrays the enduring influence of the Cardinal, the radiant kindness of his spirit and the integrity of his wisdom.